A Guide To Gairo Vecchia, Sardinia

 The city was an important location in the Ogliastra area thanks to its vicinity to two rivers, but at the same time, it was always in danger because of the fragile terrain, which would crumble more and more after the seasonal rains.

-Several floods during the centuries damaged the rocks Gairo was built on until in 1951 a very violent storm cause a landslide that destroyed a large portion of the village.
+Several floods during the centuries damaged the rocks Gairo was built on.
+Eventually, in 1951 a very violent storm caused a landslide that destroyed a large portion of the village.
 The citizen decided to leave Gairo, slowly, one after another, and rebuild it somewhere else.

 What To See In Gairo Vecchia

-Gairo Vecchia can be visited and explored, with the only exception of its houses: you can roam the streets freely, take as many pictures as you want, but it’s forbidden – for obvious reasons – to get too close to the buildings or go inside (though to be fair, nobody is there to check you actually don’t).
+You can visit Gairo Vecchia, with the only exception of its houses.
+Indeed, you can roam the streets freely, take as many pictures as you want.
+However, for obvious reasons, you can’t get too close to the buildings or go inside (though to be fair, nobody is there to check you actually don’t).

-The houses have been damaged by the weather and passing of time, and no one tends to them since the 1960s, so getting anywhere nearby can be quite dangerous.
+Weather and the passing of time damaged the houses.
+Furthermore, no one tends to them since the 1960s, so getting anywhere nearby can be quite dangerous.

-Other things to visit in the vicinity are is Tostoinos area, where you can see some old Cuiles (the shepherds’ traditional houses, that were used until relatively recent times) and Nuragic remains; and the Perdu Isu Nuraghe complex, which is very well preserved.
+Other things to visit in the vicinity are is Tostoinos area, where you can see some old Cuiles (the shepherds’ traditional houses used until relatively recent times).
+There are also Nuragic remains; and the beautiful Perdu Isu Nuraghe complex.

 You can also join a trekking course along the Rio Pardu River, with a guide who will teach you everything about the area’s forests, rocks, and waters.